-If there are any dates you are no longer interested in or other changes to your invoice, please contact our office to let us know & we’ll ensure that you have the correct payment amount and schedule.
+If there are any dates you are no longer interested in or other changes to your invoice, please contact the appropriate market manager (listed above) to let them know & they’ll ensure that you have the correct payment amount and schedule.
 Cancellations prior to the payment deadline are not subject to a cancellation fee.

 PAYMENT FOR MARKET DATES

 Payment of the invoice is expected within 15 days of receipt of the invoice to guarantee your market dates.

 Advance payment may include post-dated cheques.
 Cheques should be made payable to YLFMS and dated 2 weeks prior to the first date they are covering.
 Please contact us for electronic payment options.

 Up to one week past payment due date – penalty of $25

 Eight days to 2 weeks past payment due date – additional penalty of $50 (total of $75)

 Beyond 2 weeks past payment due date – retraction and reassignment of unpaid dates.